TooEnsureDevelopment/YTScripts/learnC#/Writing_In_Console.md

 Create ```name``` variable with type ```string``` equal to ```(Cavis A.)``` to replace repeated name referencing in console.

+> Note: Variables can be initialized and declared separately

 Then us ```$"{string interpolation}"``` as a substitute for ```+``` concatenating.

 ```ruby